-New Zealand is a water rich country with a benign temperate climate positioned in the South Pacific on the Asian rim.
+New Zealand is a water rich country with a benign temperate climate positioned in the South Pacific on the Asia-Pacific rim.
 It is a stable OECD parliamentary democracy with well-established legal systems (based on the English legal system).

 The agricultural sector in New Zealand is free of production, export or tariff subsidies and the fact that New Zealand is able to compete against countries with such subsidies, augurs well for any trade liberalisation.

-New Zealand’s free trade agreements and it’s low cost production will allow the primary sector to continue to flourish even in the absence of any major international trade liberalisation.
+New Zealand’s free trade agreements and it’s low cost production will allow the primary sector to continue to flourish even in the absence of any further major international trade liberalisation.

 The competitive and comparative advantages New Zealand has are in producing dairy products, products that benefit from a premium positioning in the global cross-border trade.
 This along with its dominance in the globally traded dairy markets and the expected increasing global demand for such products (and especially from Asia) supports the expectation that New Zealand dairy investments will outperform other developed world agricultural investments.

-Corruption Perception Index 2010, Transparency International
+- Corruption Perception Index 2016, Transparency International

-World Justice Project, Rule of Law Index 2011
+- World Justice Project, Rule of Law Index 2011

-IMD World Competitiveness Yearbook 2010
+- IMD World Competitiveness Yearbook 2010

-World Bank 2010
+- World Bank 2010

-Fraser Institute 2010
+- Fraser Institute 2010